iceamdeveloper/iceam/wp-content/plugins/event-tickets/readme.txt

 See Event Tickets in action on our [demo site](https://evnt.is/1ajs).
 Just getting started?
 Check out the [Getting Started Guide](https://evnt.is/1aoc) for an introduction to features, settings, and functionality.

-Looking for additional features like custom registration fields, QR check-in, Zoom integration, and more? <strong>Check out [Event Tickets Plus](https://evnt.is/18th) and our [other add-ons](https://evnt.is/2a)</strong>.
+Looking for additional features like custom registration fields, QR check-in, Apple Wallet passes, PDF tickets, Zoom integration, and more? <strong>Check out [Event Tickets Plus](https://evnt.is/18th), [Wallet Plus](https://evnt.is/etwp) and our [other add-ons](https://evnt.is/2a)</strong>.

 = 🔌🎨 Plug and Play or Customize =